jeremeamia/xstatic/README.md

 object dependencies and composition.

-However, PHP developers that prefer frameworks like CodeIgniter, Laravel, Kohana, and FuelPHP are very accustomed to using static methods.
-In fact, it is a generally encouraged practice among these developers, who argue that it makes the code more readable and contributes to *Rapid Application Development* (RAD).
+However, PHP developers that prefer frameworks like CodeIgniter, Laravel, Kohana, and FuelPHP are very accustomed to using static methods in their application development.
+In some cases, it is a generally encouraged practice among these developers, who argue that it makes the code more readable and contributes to *Rapid Application Development* (RAD).

 Fortunately, in Laravel 4, Taylor Otwell developed a compromise.
-Laravel 4 has a concept called *Facades*, which act as a static interface to an actual object instance stored in a service container.
+Laravel 4 has a concept called *Facades*, which act as a static interface, or proxy, to an actual object instance stored in a service container.
 The static interface is linked to the container by defining class aliases using PHP's `class_alias()` function.

-**XStatic** is a library for enabling static interfaces (or "facades") in a similar way to the approach taken by Laravel 4.
+**XStatic** is a library for enabling these static proxy interfaces in a similar way to the approach taken by Laravel 4 "facades".
 It's called "XStatic", because it removes the static-ness static classes.
 It is also pronounced like the word "ecstatic", because I hope that it makes developers happy.

 Sounds pretty good so far, right?
 Well, there are two additional features that really make XStatic cool: